bdelacretaz/opendev-channel-requirements/README.md

 _Challenges_: Each subtopic needs to be clearly identified and segregated, to allow people from ignoring the subtopics that are not relevant to them.

-_Requirements_: Just Talk, Precise Quoting, Join Later, Split Thread, Ignore The Rest
+_Requirements_: Just Talk, Precise Quoting, Join Later, Split The Thread, Ignore The Rest

 ## Polling the community and/or voting
 _Scenario_:  Present a set of options to the community and let people express their preferences